-User experience designer.
-It’s one of the most in-demand creative industry jobs right now.
-Here’s the scoop on typical job duties, education and skills requirements, as well as UX designer salary benchmarks.
+User experience designer is one of the most in-demand creative industry jobs right now.
+Here’s the scoop on the typical UX designer job description, education and skills requirements, as well as UX designer salary benchmarks.

 In a nutshell, the UX designer is responsible for how a product or website feels.
 The UX designer’s job is to zero in on users’ underlying emotional and functional needs — then help execute on those discoveries to create an enjoyable experience.
 So what does that look like day to day?
-Read on for details about common responsibilities and requisite skills for this hot job, as well as an overview of UX designer salary projections.
+Read on for details about a UX designer job description, as well as an overview of UX designer salary projections.

 UX designer salary benchmarks

 Job candidates often have the upper hand when it comes to UX designer salary negotiations because demand for their skills is high.
 So what kind of average starting salary can UX designers now command?
-According to The Creative Group 2019 Salary Guide, the midpoint salary for UX designers is $93,500.
-Use our Salary Calculator to find out what a UX designer can earn in your city.
+According to the 2019 Creative Group Salary Guide, the midpoint salary for UX designers is $93,500.

 Duties and expectations

 The UX designer creates satisfying or compelling experiences for users of a product, often drawing on results from user research and workflow analysis.
 Generally, UX designers need to possess strong creative, technical and problem-solving skills.
 The UX design role may involve psychology, storytelling and computer science as well.
 Areas of focus may include content, controls, visual design and development, information architecture, user research, branding and customer/technical support.

 What does a UX designer do?
 Responsibilities often include: